dlaroe/dlaroe.github.io/exposurerisk.md

 What I'm assuming:
 The CDC knows what they are doing.
-Lorie's home test was accurate (I wasn't Shake and Bake but I *did* help.)
+Lorie's home test was accurate (It wasn't Shake and Bake but I *did* help.)
 Covid usually takes several days before symptoms show up and someone is contagious.
 A negative home test Covid test usually means that someone doesn't have enough virus in them to easily infect others.

-Let's go through the timeline, italics are my reasonable assumptions:
+Let's go through the timeline, **in bold** are my reasonable assumptions:

 |Tuesday |Wednesday |Thursday |Friday |Saturday |Sunday |Monday |Tuesday|
 |--|--|--|--|--|--|--|--|